-- 1. What generalization about the inclined plane can be made from the graphs? - 2.
-How could you use an inclined plane to help you? - 3.
-Why did the force go down as the length of the plane got longer?
-Did you reach the same height? - 4.
-Theoretically, comparing the amount of force to the distance to pull for each example should give you the same results.
-In the activity you will find that these are not exactly the same.
-What causes the difference? - 5.
-Use the graph to predict the force that would be used if the resistance traveled the y-values ."

-6. Look at the line segment on the graph between the 40 cm and 50 cm data points.
-Complete the sentence, "As the x-values on this graph INCREASE,
+1. What generalization about the inclined plane can be made from the graphs?
+2. How could you use an inclined plane to help you?
+3. Why did the force go down as the length of the plane got longer?
+Did you reach the same height?
+4. Theoretically, comparing the amount of force to the distance to pull for each example she give you the same results.
+In the activity you will find that these are not exactly the same causes the difference?
+5. Use the graph to predict the force that would be used if the resistance traveled 55 cm: 110 cm: 6.
+Look at the line segment on the graph between the 40 cm and 50 cm data points.
+Complete the sentence, "As the x -values on this graph INCREASE, the γ -values ."